tarasKoksharov/DYAlertController/README.md

 ```
 **Important**: The Xcode compiler might show an error after you open your project .xcworkspace file including DYAlertController for the first time (something like "No such module DYAlertController").
 I have had this issue with a lot of other Cocoapods which I tried to install before.
 Simply run your code and the error should disappear.

-Alternatively, you can pull this framework and copy the DYAlertController folder (in the pods folder) from the example project into your project.
+Alternatively, you can pull this framework and copy the DYAlertController folder   into your project.